DataDog/dd-trace-js/README.md

 For these reasons it's necessary to have custom-built bundler plugins.
 Such plugins are able to instruct the bundler on how to behave, injecting intermediary code and otherwise intercepting the "translated" `require()` calls.
 The result is that many more packages are then included in the bundled JavaScript file.
 Some applications can have 100% of modules bundled, however native modules still need to remain external to the bundle.

-### Esbuild Support
+### ESBuild Support

-This library provides experimental esbuild support in the form of an esbuild plugin, and currently requires at least Node.js v16.17 or v18.7.
-To use the plugin, make sure you have `dd-trace@3+` installed, and then require the `dd-trace/esbuild` module when building your bundle.
+This library provides experimental ESBuild support in the form of an ESBuild plugin.
+Require the `dd-trace/esbuild` module when building your bundle to enable the plugin.

-Here's an example of how one might use `dd-trace` with esbuild:
+Here's an example of how one might use `dd-trace` with ESBuild:

 ```javascript
 const ddPlugin = require('dd-trace/esbuild')